SchaeferFelix/Coursera_Capstone/README.md

 ### Methodology

-In order to analyse the data I joined all data into one new dataframe that include all above mentioned features and their respected neighborhood.
-Before merging I checked all datasets visaully on a city map to double check the data consistency.
-I used the folium library (Python API for leaflet) to visualise the geospatial data on the map.
-An important input here are the polygonal shapes of the neighborhoods formatted as GeoJSON that can be matched with new input (Neighborhood columns will be joined for visualisation).
-I checked the dataframe for correlations afterwards and did not find any highly correlated features (As I droped them already in an preliminary exploratory data analysis I conducted before).
+To analyze the data I joined all data into one new data frame that includes all the above-mentioned features and their respected neighborhood.
+Before merging I checked all datasets visually on a city map to double-check the data consistency.
+I used the folium library (Python API for leaflet) to visualize the geospatial data on the map.
+An important input here is the polygonal shapes of the neighborhoods formatted as GeoJSON that can be matched with new input (Neighborhood columns will be joined for visualization).
+I checked the data frame for correlations afterward and did not find any highly correlated features (As I dropped them already in a preliminary exploratory data analysis I conducted before).

 The next step in the application of machine learning on the data set is the choice of a fitting clustering algorithm.
-All entries in the new dataframe are now categorical and therefore not feasable for the KMeans Algorithm (It only can be fitted with numerical data).
-It is possible to install a implementation of the Kmodes algorithmen that was propsed by Huang (Huang, Z.: Extensions to the k-modes algorithm for clustering large data sets with categorical values, Data Mining and Knowledge Discovery 2(3), pp. 283-304, 1998.).
+All entries in the new data frame are now categorical and therefore not feasible for the KMeans Algorithm (It only can be fitted with numerical data).
+It is possible to install an implementation of the Kmodes algorithm that was proposed by Huang (Huang, Z.: Extensions to the k-modes algorithm for clustering large data sets with categorical values, Data Mining and Knowledge Discovery 2(3), pp. 283-304, 1998.).

-In order to chose the right amount of cluster, I visualised the clustering cost (defined as the sum distance of all points to their respective cluster centroids) in dependence of the used clusters.
-Using the elbow method it can be seen that five cluster are the perfect fit for the underlying data.
+To chose the right amount of cluster, I visualized the clustering cost (defined as the sum distance of all points to their respective cluster centroids) independence of the used clusters.
+Using the elbow method it can be seen that five clusters are the perfect fit for the underlying data.

 ### Results and Discussion

+The delimitation of all five clusters works very well as seen on the map (inside the jupyter notebook).
+The intra-homogeneity of each cluster according to the feature: "Unemployed" is pretty high, same for the feature "Voter turnout".
+Cluster 1 and cluster 4 seem to have the highest unemployment rates, but they have differences in vehicle ownership shares.
+Hotels and Bakeries are to be the most common venues in clusters 1 to 4.
+It is noticeable that cluster 5 has the lowest unemployment and the highest voter turnout compared to all other clusters.
+The most common venues here are cafes.

+Relying on these insights it is now possible to steer a client's marketing campaign more precisely and spend the budget on more efficient measurements.
+The cluster can be addressed depending on the advertised product, as this needs to be coordinated with the customer.

+A point open for discussion is the problem with the assumption of homogenous neighborhoods.
+All data is aggregated only on the neighborhood level, leaving no room for disparate data distribution within each neighborhood.
+It would be good if more granular data would be available to strengthen the model and therefore the output.

 ### Summary

+It was shown that it is possible to conduct a thorough analysis of a known business problem with a few lines of code from an openly available data source.
+I applied the learned techniques of machine learning to a self-defined business problem.
+The result was a broad visualization of the technique placed in a business context.
+Even though the problem was fictional it does not lower the overall relevance of the topic.
+The IBM Course helped me to understand the basic principles of ML and the necessary methods.